pkp/pkp-ojs-crossref-manual/configAuto.md

         - `1 - 10`
     - The spacing is important for automatic deposit, and it is best to stick to a basic dash to separate the numbers.

-​5) Configure the CrossRef Deposit Plugin.
-This can be done from **Import/Export -\> CrossRef Export/Registration Plugin**.
+​5) Configure the Crossref Deposit Plugin.
+This can be done from **Import/Export -\> Crossref Export/Registration Plugin**.

 -   The plugin will tell you whether the overall system requirements have been satisfied.
 -   Depositor name and email will be initially retrieved from the journal's Primary Contact information, but you can change this if you like.
--   If you have your CrossRef login credentials, you can supply them here and enable automatic DOI deposit.
+-   If you have your Crossref login credentials, you can supply them here and enable automatic DOI deposit.

-## Depositing DOIs with CrossRef
+## Depositing DOIs with Crossref

 If you have configured the plugin to work automatically, OJS will deposit DOIs as they are created without your intervention.
 You can check the **Unregistered Articles** page to confirm that DOIs have been deposited.